JakobBergG/Dataproject_GBM/README.md

 2. Combined: Both local and non-local recurrence lesions are present
 3. Non-local: The recurring GTV is not connected to the area of the surgical cavity

-Instead of using this definition, the following slightly different definition is used in the pipeline:
+This clinical definition is not used in the automatic categorization because it is not possible to separate the surgical cavity from the GTV’s in the automatic segmentation.
+This causes the surgical cavity to be segmented as part of the GTV even when the real recurring tumor is located far from the surgical cavity.
+Because of this, the following rules are used to determine the recurrence type in the pipeline:

 1. Local-only: The recurring GTV has any overlap with the baseline GTV
 2. Combined: Both local and non-local recurrence lesions are present
 3. Non-local: The recurring GTV has no overlap with the baseline GTV

-The first, clinical definition is not used in the automatic categorization because it is not possible to separate the surgical cavity from the GTV’s in the automatic segmentation.

-We cannot expect perfect consistency between the two above definitions.
-Nonetheless, the pipeline automatically categorizes the tumor according to the second definition, and the automatic categorization is checked against the clinical definition as a quality check.
+Because of the difference between the clinical definition and what is actually determined in the pipeline, we cannot expect perfect consistency between the two.
+Nonetheless, the pipeline automatically categorizes the tumor, and the automatic categorization is checked against the clinical definition as a quality check.

 # Results from running on data